-One of the key aspects of the package is the reform of the EU ETS emissions trading platform, with the goal of an overall 61% reduction in emissions by 2030 compared to 2005 levels in covered sectors.
+One of the key aspects of the package is reform of the EU Emissions Trading System, with the goal of an overall 61% reduction in emissions by 2030 compared to 2005 levels in covered sectors.
 Reforms should mean a new allocation of allowances between countries, which has so far rewarded countries with the greatest emission reductions the most.

 It is assumed that the new distribution will increase the pool of allowances granted to Poland.
 As part of the EU ETS reform, it is also proposed to introduce a carbon price in the buildings and transport sectors.
-These sectors will most likely be covered by a separate ETS system, due to possible increases in fuel costs and maintenance costs for existing buildings.
+These sectors will most likely be covered by a separate emissions trading system, due to possible increases in fuel costs and maintenance costs for existing buildings.

-Renovation of buildings and transport:
+Renovation of buildings and transport

-Improvements in energy efficiency of buildings and transport, including the introduction of minimum energy performance standards for vehicles and the renovation of public buildings.
-This policy goal represents an investment opportunity for companies specialising in energy-efficient building solutions: insulation products, energy-efficient lighting, and smart home systems.
+Improvements in energy efficiency of buildings and transport include introduction of minimum energy performance standards for vehicles and renovation of public buildings.
+Poland's urban and rural areas can benefit significantly from sustainable infrastructure investments aligned with this trend.

+Green buildings and sustainable transportation systems can help reduce the environmental footprint of Poland's growing cities and improve the quality of life for citizens.
+This policy goal represents an investment opportunity for companies specializing in energy-efficient building solutions: insulation products, energy-efficient lighting, and smart home systems.

 Construction and transport are becoming a priority for transition funding programmes.
-They are also an area of increasing regulation setting criteria for desirable activities, such as the EU taxonomy for sustainable activities.
+They are also an area of increasing regulation, setting criteria for desirable activities, such as the EU taxonomy for sustainable activities.
+The ongoing legislative process at the European level brings forward a possibility of phasing out fossil-fuel heating solutions (coal and gas boilers) in buildings by 2040, and cutting public funding for their installation by 2025.
+This will lead to growing interest in investing in heat pumps and enhancing access to district heating, which will also be forced to decarbonize.

-Carbon Border Adjustment Mechanism (CBAM):
+Carbon Border Adjustment Mechanism (CBAM)

-Policy tool is planned to launch on 1 October 2023.
-Its goal is to change the shape of global trade by creating a mechanism that will include the costs of GHG emissions in products imported to the EU, creating a level playing field for European companies required to use the EU ETS system.
+This policy tool launched on 1 October 2023 with a transition period focused on fulfilling reporting requirements.
+Its goal is to change the shape of global trade by creating a mechanism that includes the costs of GHG emissions in products imported to the EU, creating a level playing field for European companies required to follow the EU ETS.
 In the coming years it will shift from a reporting mechanism to a requirement to pay the difference between the carbon price in the original market and the one in the EU.
-In its initial phase it will already include products from emissions-intensive sectors, such as iron and steel, cement, fertilizers, aluminum, electricity, and hydrogen.
+In its initial phase it will include products from emissions-intensive sectors such as iron and steel, cement, fertilizers, aluminium, electricity, and hydrogen.

-Corporate Sustainability Reporting Directive (CSRD)
+Corporate Sustainability Reporting Directive

-CSRD will be the basic information tool for sustainable investments.
+The CSRD aims to be the basic information tool for sustainable investments.
 It introduces obligations for investors to ensure that companies report their impact not only on climate and the environment, but also on employees, the local economy, and society.
 It is aimed at presenting investors with the most comprehensive overview of the company's opportunities and threats which are not reflected in traditional financial statements.
-Investors will be required to comply with the following rules: